Local Scuba Diving Available During the Summer

 Local diving is a great option when you have a limited time, budget, or ability to travel to warmer destinations to enjoy scuba diving.
 It's a great way to practice and keep up with your skills, or take a course and learn some new ones.
 Become a more confident and competent diver while enjoying the local underwater sites!

-Options to get started:
+Options to get out diving:

 For those that have been diving recently and feel comfortable you can simply rent dive equipment, get a buddy and go diving.
 If you don't have a dive buddy already there are several facebook groups such as The Dive Outfitters group, Twin lake Divers and The Alberta Underwater Council that are a great resource for buddies and info on the local dives.